 Can AdTech Companies (e.g. DSPs, SSPs, Ad Servers, Ad Networks, etc.) Still Collect Cookies, IP Addresses, and Device and Advertising IDs Under the GDPR?

-While the definition of personal data has been extended to include cookies, IP addresses, and device and advertising IDs, AdTech companies will still be able to use personal data to run behavioral advertising campaigns—however, they’ll need to obtain consent from the user to do so (see the section above about user consent).
+While the definition of personal data has been extended to include cookies, IP addresses, and device and advertising IDs, AdTech companies can still use personal data to run behavioral advertising campaigns—however, they’ll need to obtain consent from the user to do so (see the section above about user consent).

 Does Cookieless Tracking Fall Under the GDPR?

 In short, yes.
 If it involves “tracking”, then it’s likely to fall under the GDPR.
 The only type of data excluded from the GDPR is anonymous data, which is useless in the sense of user tracking.